 WHAT IS PEEK MATERIAL?

-PEEK plastic is tough, strong, and rigid, with superior creep resistance, and is excellent for applications where thermal, chemical, and combustion properties are critical to performance.
-PEEK material retains its stiffness and strength for use in harsh high-pressure and high-temperature (HPHT) environments.
-For example, Arlon® 3000 XT, Greene Tweed’s proprietary cross-linked PEEK, has proven creep and extrusion resistance at temperatures above 350˚F (177˚C).
+PEEK plastic is strong and rigid with superior creep resistance, and delivers where thermal, chemical, and combustion properties are critical.
+PEEK material retains its properties in harsh high-pressure and high-temperature (HPHT) environments.
+Arlon 3000XT®, Greene Tweed’s proprietary cross-linked PEEK, has proven creep and extrusion resistance at temperatures above 350˚F (177˚C).

 WHAT IS PEK?

 PEK (polyetherketone) is a ketone-based, semi-crystalline thermoplastic.
 PEK delivers high thermal dimensional stability, low flammability, outstanding chemical resistance, and excellent mechanical properties over a wide temperature range.

 Because PEK retains its strength as temperatures rise, it is ideal for applications with vibrational or cyclic loading conditions and where components must withstand high mechanical loads at high temperatures for extended periods of time, such as gears, shafts, bushes, bearings, and miniature rotational precision parts in the aerospace and automotive industries.

 PEK retains its properties at temperatures up to 30˚C higher than traditional PEEK materials.
 Combined with good creep and fatigue resistance, PEK provides a property set uncommon in most polymers.

 Like PEEK, PEK is also often used as the body for electrical connectors to minimize thermal expansion and provide effective sealing and chemical resistance.